Spanish Tongue Twister –

 ‘El perro de San Roque no tiene rabo porque Ramón Ramírez se lo ha robado’

-The dog belonging to San Roque doesn’t have a tail because Ramón Ramírez has stolen it.
+San Roque’s dog doesn’t have a tail because Ramón Ramírez has stolen it.